An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Characteristics of the Microresonator Photon-Pair Source

 The heralding efficiency, defined by:

-is found to be, on average, $\eta_{\text{h}}=1.6\%$ for both signal and idler, with a detector efficiency of $\eta_{\text{d}}=0.84$ for both detectors.
-However, as the tunable filters introduced a significant amount of loss, a more useful measure is the coupling efficiency from the chip into the fibre.
+is found to be, on average, $\eta_{\text{h}}=1.6\%$ for both signal and idler, using a detector efficiency of $\eta_{\text{d}}=0.84$ for both detectors.
+As the aim of this work is to demonstrate the frequency-tuning capabilities of the photon-pair source, and not to optimise photon-pair production, a large number of DWDMs were used, as well as relatively high-loss tunable filters.
+Therefore, a more useful measure is the coupling efficiency from the chip into the UHNA fibre.
 The coupling efficiency is given by:

-where $t_{\text{s(i)}}$ is the overall transmission from the output of the chip fibre to the detector for the signal(idler) path.
+where $t_{\text{s(i)}}$ is the overall transmission from the output of the UHNA fibre pigtailed to the chip to the detector for the signal(idler) path.
 The average coupling efficiency was found to be $\eta_{\text{coup}}=14.7\%$, for both signal and idler.\\

 Improvements to the heralding efficiency could be straightforwardly implemented by replacing the tunable filters with fixed-frequency DWDMs at channels corresponding to appropriate signal/idler generation wavelengths.
 However, these were not used here in order to allow for scanning over the photon frequencies to measure the relevant shifts induced by voltages applied to the microresonator.